Up To £10 Million Finance Available for UK Amazon Sellers

-The government have had a number of schemes designed to support businesses, large and small, with the Bounce Back Loan scheme alone providing loans for over 1.5 million businesses.
+The government has had a number of schemes designed to support businesses, large and small, with the Bounce Back Loan scheme alone providing loans for over 1.5 million businesses.

 Of course it goes without saying that not all businesses who took advantage of these loans really needed them, but the 100% government backed loans with no interest or repayments for the first 12 months were of course very enticing for businesses and sole traders and too hard to turn down.

-While that scheme closed at the end of March, so you can no longer apply for it, the government have introduced a new Recovery Loan Scheme to replace it.
+While that scheme closed at the end of March, so you can no longer apply for it, the government has introduced a new Recovery Loan Scheme to replace it.

 There are only a few very simple eligibility requirements.
 You can apply for the RLS if:

 - Your business is trading in the UK

 - Your business is viable / would be viable if not for COVID-19

 - Your business is not in collective insolvency proceedings

 There are a few industries which are automatically ineligible for the Recovery Loan Scheme and these are:

 - State funded primary and secondary schools